-1. The Edge/Neutral Zone: in good winds, the kite can remain in stationary flight in this zone, producing little or no power;
+In good winds, the kite can remain in stationary flight in this zone, producing little or no power.

-2. The Intermediate/Soft Zone: the area downwind of the neutral zone, where the kite starts to move dynamically and produces power; the power generated within the intermediate zone is gradual, increasing the closer it is to the center point of the window or power zone;
+The power generated within the intermediate zone is gradual, increasing the closer it is to the center point of the window or power zone.

-3. The Power Zone: the most powerful area within the wind window and is used with sensible control; this zone is rarely needed except in light winds and when performing advanced tricks; the kite cannot be paused or stopped in this zone and will continue to fly towards the neutral zone.
+The kite cannot be paused or stopped in this zone and will continue to fly towards the neutral zone.

 If you're launching or landing a kite, you'll need to get it to the edge/neutral zone.

 A water start will require your kite to be in the power zone.
 You should not get your kite at 12 o'clock (Zenith) when at the beach.